level23/nagios-cloudwatch-metrics/README.md

     --region=x       Required: Enter the AWS region which we need to use.
 For example: "eu-west-1"

     --metric=x       Required: The metric name which you want to check.
 For example "IncomingBytes"

+    --timeout=x      Optional: Specify the max duration in seconds of this script.
+                     When the timeout is reached, we will return a UNKNOWN alert status.

     --statistics=x   Required: The statistics which you want to fetch.
                      Possible values: Sum, Average, Maximum, Minimum, SampleCount